sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-01.md

 In your IDE, within the `\Services\` folder navigate to `SemanticKernelService.cs`.

 Search for **//TO DO: Update SemanticKernelService constructor** and paste the code below.

+**Note:** To paste code, place your cursor exactly where you want it in the code, including any tabs or spaces, then click the `T` in the lab guide.
+This will paste the code directly into your app.
+You may need to tab or format the code a little after pasting.

 ```csharp
 builder.Services.AddSingleton<ILoggerFactory>(loggerFactory);